RyannKim327/iTP-Cybersec/docs/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to CyberServer!
+Thank you for your interest in contributing to iTP CyberServer!
 This guide will help you get started with contributing to the project.

 ## Table of Contents